wyldphyre/Slayer/README.md

 ## History

+### v2.4.3

+* Now handles the scenario where the computer doesn't have an application associated with the `.config` extension.
+Jump menu now correctly created/updated when this situation is encountered.

+### v2.4.2

+* Would fail to show to show UI when trying to get the image for a process a process running as administrator.
+Will now try to get the image from another process, falling back to no image if all processes are running with administrator privileges.

+### v2.4.1

+* Shows the icon of the process at the top of the process list.

 ### v2.4

 * Application now opens as close to the mouse as possible while still being fully visible